MicrosoftDocs/winrt-api/windows.management.deployment/deploymentoptions.md

 ### -field RetainFilesOnFailure:2097152
 In the case of a failed deployment, do not remove files that have been created on the target machine during the install process.

-### -field StageInPlace:4194304
-When you set this option, the package will be staged in place.
-This field is useful for notifying the system to prepare for app registration in virtual desktop scenarios.

 ## -remarks
 You can use the **DevelopmentMode** option to install apps without requiring an app package.
 Instead, the deployment engine processes the AppxManifest.xml file directly, which allows for a more rapid development cycle.
 The BlockMap.xml, [Content_Types].xml, and digital signature files are not required for app installation in **DevelopmentMode**.